kmckiern/kmckiern.github.io/index.md

 layout: home
 ---

+I work on quantum computing applications and algorithms at [Rigetti Computing](https://www.rigetti.com/).

-I use machine learning and dynamical simulation to better understand (bio)physical systems.
-I do this work as a graduate researcher in the lab of [Vijay Pande](https://www.pandelab.org).
+Previously, I worked on improving and applying machine learning and dynamical simulation to better understand biophysical systems.
+This was done as a graduate researcher at Stanford University, in the lab of [Vijay Pande](https://www.pandelab.org).

 You can find a complete list of my research publications on my [google scholar](https://scholar.google.com/citations?user=5puhOkwAAAAJ&hl=en).

-Sometimes I write blogs and tutorials.
+Sometimes I write blogs and tutorials, and give talks.
 You can find some of these below.